 The USAID Office of Transition Initiatives Deputy Country Representative post is a middle management position requiring excellent managerial and communication skills, an ability to perform in a complex and highly sensitive political environment, experience in policy formulation and negotiation at the highest levels (government and non-government organizations), and a strong interest in assisting countries in transition.
 The candidate must be mature, self-reliant, a team player, a problem-solver, and able to manage a diverse portfolio of grants.
 S/he should have extensive management experience (both project and personnel) and understand the basics of grantee and contractor/USAID relationships.
-S/he should be able to communicate effectively with grassroots organizations and their constituencies, national and local government officials, USG agencies, and clerics or other religious leaders.
+S/he should be able to communicate effectively with grassroots organizations and their constituencies, national and local government officials, USG agencies, military personnel, and community, civil society and religious leaders.
 Since work may require continued changes in program direction and implementation, including frequent coordination, the individual will be someone who is highly flexible and willing to work under conditions of ongoing change.

 Familiarity with a wide range of issues is necessary, including, but not limited to, community development, mediation/arbitration, conflict resolution, democracy/governance and human rights.
 Prior work experience with U.S. Government agencies and/or managing program operations in civil conflicts is preferred.
+Experience working with the military is a plus.